misspellted/rv-cc-test-jg/README.md

 ## How to break everyth...
 How does it work?

 That assumes it works.
 I cannot guarantee it works on every single system, since that would be quite the feat, both physically and financially.
+Of course, if you are so inclined, it wouldn't hurt to try to run it on your system, preferrably in a virtual machine.. just in case.

 ## Requirements